jaylann/GenDev7/README.md

    BYTEME_API_KEY=YOUR_API_KEY_HERE
    ```

-3. (Optional) Override any service endpoints if needed.
+3. (Optional) Override any service endpoints if needed as well as cache ttl.

 ### Run Locally